Best National Parks in Utah: The Utah Mighty 5

 If you’re yearning for a desert-filled adventure, Zion National Park has you covered.
 One of the most beautiful parks in the US, this park is a perfect go-to for hiking trails, contrasting landscapes, and wildlife spotting.

-Home to white and red-hued cliffs, hanging gardens, other-worldly looking rock formations, and lush meadows, Zion National Park is what we call a huge contrast in scenery, which means hiking here is never boring.
+Home to white and red-colored cliffs, hanging gardens, rock formations, and meadows, Zion National Park is what we call a huge contrast in scenery, which means hiking here is never boring.

 Most of the best views at Zion can be found along the Zion Canyon Scenic Drive and the Zion-Mount Carmel Highway, making it easy to explore in a short time.